BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 Editor's notes

-An introduction to bitcoin tech concepts based on simple questions readers might have, like "What is a bitcoin" and "How do I own bitcoin".
+This is the second version of the tech primer that introduces the lightning network to the reader.
+It's an introduction to bitcoin tech concepts based on simple questions readers might have, like "What is a bitcoin" and "How do I own bitcoin" but also sets up the foundations about bitcoin scaling solutions and the "base layer" extensibility.

 With further reading, more concepts are introduced and connections between concepts are made.

 This is only meant as an overview.
 As this is a design guide, future additions to this content should weigh off whether to add it here, create sub-pages or reference external resources.

 Illustration sources